Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 ## Learn more about Discussions

 Welcome!
-Read on to get answers to most of your questions about discussions.
+Read on to get answers to your questions about discussions.

 ### Discussions vs Private Chat